 Residents in North Carolina do have an option to move on from their past mistakes: an expungement.
 This legal process clears a person’s criminal record through a court order, thereby restoring their status in society to what it was before they committed any crimes.

 The expungement process can potentially help you remove troublesome criminal records from public view, allowing you to carry on your life without the shadow of past mistakes interfering with your future.
 Unfortunately, the expungement process is very strict and tedious to complete.
 Many people who qualify for and desire expungement of past criminal records have difficulty navigating this system unassisted.
-Helton, Cody & Associates can provide the support and guidance you need to navigate this process as efficiently as possible, serving Caldwell, Catawba, and Burke counties.
+Law Office of Lyndon R. Helton, PLLC can provide the support and guidance you need to navigate this process as efficiently as possible, serving Caldwell, Catawba, and Burke counties.

 Expungements are not an easy process to handle on your own, nor are they something that can be sought for all crimes.
 If you intend to pursue an expungement for any criminal record in North Carolina, it’s best to enlist the help of a seasoned Hickory expungement lawyer.
 Your attorney can help you determine whether your record qualifies for expungement.
 The courts only grant them in very specific situations such as: